5and5/BO2-Remix/README.md

 * Weapons can be shared by knifing the box (bugged atm)
 * First box setup guaranteed
 * Mark 2 probability increased from 33% to 50%

+### Buildables
+* Buildables can be built with get parts
+* All parts are given at the start of the game

 ### Weapons
 * Increased wall weapon buy distance